 Today it’s a place for local people and wildlife, and the restoration work that was carried out between 2019 and 2021 has helped improve the Park for all.
 But the Park’s value doesn’t stop there – Headstone Manor Park is helping to prevent pollution running into our rivers and reduce the risk of flooding for local communities.

 Wetlands and flood basins have been recently added and Yeading Brook (which runs into the River Crane) has been opened up for people and wildlife to enjoy after years of running underground.

 The Parks for People project is now complete, and the park has some great new facilities such as footpaths, picnic areas and a refurbished playground; new areas of habitat including seasonal ponds, reedbeds, an orchard and meadows.
 The new wetland spaces are fantastic places for wildlife and help to reduce the flood risk in Harrow by temporarily storing rainwater as well naturally cleaning the polluted water coming into the Park.

-This restoration phase has come about thanks to significant awards from the National Lottery Heritage Fund and the National Lottery Community Fund; the GLA via their Green Capital grant and further funding from Harrow Parks, Green Grid and Developer Contributions.
+This restoration project, and the activity programme it funded, came about thanks to significant awards from the National Lottery Heritage Fund and the National Lottery Community Fund; the GLA via their Green Capital grant and further funding from Harrow Parks, Green Grid and Developer Contributions.